TheBubble717/bubble_dyndnsV2_public/README.md

 npm i
 node server.js
 ```

 If you are running the server as a non-sudo user, you may not be able to use port 53/udp directly.
 I added a small guide under `InstallData/Installation.txt`

 During the firt startup, a User with the Username `bubbledns@"maindomain"` is registered and becomes an administrator.
 The console will post the random generated password to login.
 This server gets also registered as `"ns1"."maindomain"` as an `masternode`.
 Only `masternodes` can make changes to the database.
 Last but not least, the domain `maindomain` gets also registered under the administrator account and becomes a so called `builtin` domain.
 Built in Domains can be used by every useraccount.
 After that, the server kills itself.

+The Webserver should be available under https://127.0.0.1:12512, you can add an Apache Reverse Proxy (an example is under `InstallData/apacheconfig.conf`)
+You can directly access the webserver with the configfile: `webserver.hostname = "0.0.0.0"`, but I would recommend generating a new ssl certificate!

 ## Keeping the Server Running - NodeJS and Mariadb